 Your plan, in turn, comes from well-founded market and competitive intelligence and internal planning that creates your competitive advantage.

 Don’t leave it until the last minute

-When you give yourself just three to six months before sale to make changes, you minimise your options for value capture.
+When you give yourself just three to six months before selling to make changes, you minimise your options for value capture.
 Then you are faced with making short-term cost reductions to “show” increased profit, hoping your buyer won’t notice what you have done.